proh14/ptext/README.md

 <h4 align="center">A nano like text editor built with pure C </h4>

 ptext is a text editor based on kilo. <br>
-My goal of making this was to learn more about managing tui interfaces not using ncurses.</br>
+My goal in making this was to learn more about managing tui interfaces not using ncurses.</br>

 ### Preview:
 https://github.com/proh14/ptext/assets/95998030/08ee068b-fe9b-4d3f-b3e4-49d3a66855d5

 ### How to install:
 1. Clone this repo.